-We are just waving good-bye to winter here in the Southern Hemisphere so that also means saying cheerio to all the rich comforting food.
-It’s definitely time to make way for lighter and healthier summer inspired dishes.
-I’m needing to shed a few kilograms in preparation for a big food and travel adventure to Bangkok and Vietnam next Month.
+We are just waving goodbye to winter here in the Southern Hemisphere so that also means saying cheerio to all the rich comforting food.
+It’s definitely time to make way for lighter and healthier summer-inspired dishes.
+I’m needing to shed a few kilograms in preparation for big food and travel adventure to Bangkok and Vietnam next month.
 I’ve plotted and planned this for a while and yesterday I booked my ticket so it all feels quite real.
 Vietnam is SO on my food bucket list to visit and I feel dizzy with excitement.
-I’m also planning on flooding these pages with all my images and travel stories, as well as recipes inspired my time in Asia
+I’m also planning on flooding these pages with all my images and travel stories, as well as recipes, inspired by my time in Asia

 I’ve used 250gms as this is the quantity it is sold in, but I think around 350 or 400gms would be better in terms of getting the pasta/ meatball to sauce ratio spot on.
 You can of course use any short noodle if you can’t get hold of a filled pasta pocket.

 Recipe – serves 2 – 4 depending on appetite size and level of greedPrint

 250gms – 400gms spinach and ricotta filled ravioli (shop-bought)

 150g (net weight) ball of buffalo mozzarella (fior di latte)

 Parmesan to grate over and serve – as much as you like

 3 – 4Tbsp olive oil to fry the meatballs